-The capacity in the away section must be "upscaled" to a minimum of 5 % of the entire stadium capacity in case the away team so requests no later than 22 calendar days prior to the match.
+The capacity in the away section must be adjusted upwards to a minimum of 5 % of the entire stadium capacity in case the away team so requests no later than 22 calendar days prior to the match.
 (In the event the match date is announced less than 22 calendar days prior to the match, the deadline for such request is 48 hours).
 In this event, the away team must guarantee the home team financial coverage equivalent to 75 % of the capacity.

-The capacity in the away section must be "downscaled" in the event the home team makes such request to administrator no later than 14 calendar days prior to the match and the administrator, at the same time, estimates it to be an extraordinarily huge demand on home tickets combined with a reluctant interest from the away team.
+The capacity in the away section may be reduced if both teams have agreed on this and no later than 10 days prior to the match have informed administrator.
+Alternatively, the home team must make such request to administrator no later than 14 days prior to the match and the administrator, at the same time, estimates an extraordinarily huge demand on home tickets combined with a reluctant interest from the away team.
+In such event, administrator must make a decision no later than seven days prior to the match.
+A decision to reduce the number of spectators in the away section shall be based on calculations of the average number of away fans over the course of the past three seasons + 20 %.

-The club licence applicant must confirm, first, its spectator capacity in seats and standing spaces, the number of fans of the home team and the away team respectively and lastly, that all seats are designed and equipped as described in the above.
+The club licence applicant must confirm, its spectator capacity in the away section in seats and standing spaces must confirm that all seats are designed and equipped as described in the above.